ekaterir/snipe-nginx-cache/readme.txt

 = Do I need to recompile Nginx to purge the cache? =

 No. Cache Sniper for Nginx works without relying on any custom Nginx modules.
 This means you can easily keep Nginx updated with your normal package manager.

 == Screenshots ==

 1. screenshot-1.png

 == Changelog ==

+= 1.0.4 =
+* Automatically clearing the homepage cache on content create/update/delete.
+* Manually clearing the homepage cache from the admin menu bar.
+* Clearing post/page cache when inserting a comment into the database using `wp_insert_comment`.

 = 1.0.3.1 =
 * Clearing entire cache removes contents of the fastcgi_cache_path folder without deleting the folder itself.